Province of Gallura North-East Sardinia

-The province of Gallura North-East Sardinia (Provincia della Gallura Nord-Est Sardegna; Provìntzia de Gaddura Nord-Est Sardigna) is a province in the autonomous island region of Sardinia in Italy.
+The province of Gallura North-East Sardinia (provincia della Gallura Nord-Est Sardegna; provìntzia de Gaddura Nord-Est Sardigna; pruvincia di Gaddura Nordestu Saldigna) is a province in the autonomous island region of Sardinia in Italy.
 It has two capitals; Olbia and Tempio Pausania.
 The province was carved out from the former province of Sassari on April 16, 2021 and became functional on April 1, 2025.
-It has 159,098 inhabitants across its 26 municipalities.
+It has 159,460 inhabitants across its 26 municipalities.

 History

 The province of Olbia-Tempio was absorbed into the province of Sassari by a regional decree in 2016.

 On April 12, 2021, under Sardinian Regional Council's Regional Law No. 7, the province was restored under the name of "Province of North-East Sardinia" (provincia del Nord-Est Sardegna).
 Whilst the Italian government challenged the law, thus stalling its implementation, on March 12, 2022, the constitutional court ruled in favor of the Autonomous Region of Sardinia.
 In October 2023, in accordance with Article 120 of Regional Law No. 9, the province was renamed "Gallura North-East Sardinia".
 The province became fully functional on April 1, 2025.